pcdshub/pytmc/docs/pragma_usage.rst

 data (``io:`` line) however.

 Pytmc needs no additional information but users have the option to override default settings manually.
-For example a developer can specify the ``SCAN`` field , which configures how and when the value is updated, even though this is not required.
-For additional information on all the pragma fields, consult the `Pragma fields`_ section.
+For information on all the pragma fields, consult the `Pragma fields`_ section.

 Declaring encapsulated variables